erikh2000/sl-lipz/docs/LipzFormat.md

 By Erik Hermansen
 ## Overview

 The Lipz file format is a simple description of lip animation and subtitles corresponding to an audio file for use in games and other software that performs character animation.
+The format has the assumption that the game will be responsible in choosing assets and how to animate, and concerns itself with providing just enough information as to be useful for the game.

 Here's a quick example of a Lipz file to give you the gist: